22209634/capstone-stars/README.md

 # STARS Telescope Interface

 ## About
 STARS is a web-based telescope control interface that enables remote operation of telescopes.
-The application provides live camera feeds, automated (Planned) photography, and celestial object tracking.
+The application provides live camera feeds, astrophotography, and celestial object tracking.
 When no telescope is connected, it operates in planetarium/simulation mode for planning and demonstration purposes.

 ## Demo